-St George and the Dragon By Marie Meaney The topic couldn’t be more dramatic: a maiden in distress, attacked by a vicious dragon who is defeated by Saint George.
-Yet, the maiden in Paolo Uccello’s (1397-1475) painting from around 1470…
+St George and the Dragon By Marie Meaney Saint George and the Dragon, painting by Paolo Uccello The topic couldn’t be more dramatic: a maiden in distress, attacked by a vicious dragon who is defeated by Saint George.
+Yet, the maiden…

 A Reflection on Mary By Fr John Nepil As alpenglow fades, the glowing hearth illuminates the hut from within.
 It has done this, every evening, for nearly twelve millennia.
 Since the dawn of the Neolithic age, the hearth has been the centre…